Friday, August 23, 2019

 The heat woke him.
 Hyren opened his eyes and realised he’d chosen the wrong side of the dune to fall asleep on.
 He was already sunbaked and sticky with sweat, his helmet unbearably stuffy.
 With a groan, he pulled it off, letting the desert wind cool his head for all too brief a period before it turned to hot again.
 He was sore all over, although he guessed that being trapped under a collapsed building did that to a person.

 He’d been in wilderness survival situations before, on other worlds.
-The only thing different about this was that it was only him this time, no troops to command or other officers to work with.
-He kept reminding himself to just be grateful he didn’t have to deal with incompetents, but he still felt strange being so isolated.
+But this time he had no troops to command or other officers to work with.
+He kept reminding himself to just be grateful he didn’t have to deal with incompetents, but the sudden isolation felt too strange.

-First up was a check of his own condition.
+Hyren took a moment to assess his condition.
 He’d certainly been in better shape, but he’d also been in worse.
 His wounds would heal with time and rest.
 His blaster still had some energy, his armour was in good physical condition, and he had a week’s supply of ration capsules.
 Really the only loss besides his sword was his armour’s power.
 The shock of the collapse had probably damaged the electronics, and the dust and sand didn’t help matters, either.
 Hyren just needed to find a place to recuperate and wait to be found.

 Assuming, that was, Sloth wanted to go through the effort to find him.
 Why wouldn’t he?
 Surely Sloth wouldn’t just take Garoo’s word for it—right?
 Not after everything Hyren had accomplished for the overlord.
-Was Hyren really just a glorified experiment, after all?
+Was Hyren really just a glorified experiment like Garoo and Gormos said?

 Some sort of winged creatures occasionally wheeled overhead, a species of the class of nonsapient beings referred to on this planet as Petpets.
 Intel dossiers further specified that these feathered Petpets were known as Horuses.
 They casually called to each other as they rode the thermal currents, soaring in lazy circles.

 But no one called to him, Hyren thought.
 At any rate, his helmet was still broken.
 How would they ever find him?
-Sloth had ways, Hyren was sure.
-But would he go to the bother?
-Another uncomfortable idea crossed the commander’s mind—what if Sloth was angry at him for supposedly not surviving Sakhmet?
-After all, the overlord did not tolerate failure.
-Hyren had never failed him until now.
-What if Garoo blamed Hyren for their retreat?
-If Hyren found his way back to Sloth, would he be met with that terrifying disapproving scowl that Hyren had seen Sloth use on so many other unfortunate beings?
+Sloth had ways, but would he go to the bother?
+Another uncomfortable idea crossed the commander’s mind—what if Garoo blamed Hyren for their defeat?
+If Hyren found his way back to Sloth, would he be met with that terrifying disapproving scowl that Sloth used on so many other unfortunate beings?
+Hyren would have to find some way to make it up to him.
+He had never failed Sloth before, and he didn’t intend to start now.

 Finally, at the rocks he found sanctuary—a good-sized cavern, completely unpopulated except for a few Petpets who stayed hidden in the darkness.
 The cave contained a spring of crystal-cold water that gushed perpetually from an underground source.
 Where it flowed out onto the sand, a small oasis of palms and fruit trees had grown.
 It was the perfect place to recuperate before he had to keep moving.

 For the next long while, Hyren lived off the land.
-There was more than enough food and water to sustain him, but he was also left alone with his thoughts.
+He had more than enough food and water to sustain him, but he was also left alone with his thoughts.
 Sloth couldn’t have just abandoned him, could he?
-Surely the overlord would do some investigation into the demise of one of Virtupets’s most elite warriors, despite what Garoo might say.
-Right?
+Surely the overlord would do some investigation into the demise of one of Virtupets’s most elite warriors, despite whatever lies Garoo might tell him.

 But if that was the case, why hadn’t they come back for Hyren by now?
-Was Sloth expecting Hyren to return on his own?
-That did sound like the overlord.
-But Hyren knew he would be detained on sight if he wandered anywhere near civilization.
-Even if he wasn’t wearing his armour, everybody knew mutant Grundos were Sloth’s making.
+Hyren figured he could return to Virtupets on his own, but he would be detained on sight if he wandered anywhere near civilization.
+Everybody knew mutant Grundos were Sloth’s making.

 But there was no one else out here, just the wind and the Petpets.
-After a while Hyren got to know their habits well—how herds of Nuks would crowd around the edge of the water for a sorely-needed drink, the way Keprus chased each other around the sands and tugged at each other’s large ears, and which rocks most likely had Scamanders curled underneath.
+After a while Hyren got to know their habits well—how herds of Nuks would crowd around the edge of the water for a sorely-needed drink, the way Keprus chased each other around the sands, and which rocks most likely had Scamanders curled underneath.

-The commander was curious about what seemed to be tunnels in back of the cavern, but he didn’t bother to explore them as his Virtupets lightrod had run out of battery from all of his walking through the night.
-There didn’t seem to be anything of any interest in there anyway, just barren stone.
-Not worth the effort of venturing away to look for materials to make a torch.
+The commander was curious about what seemed to be tunnels in back of the cavern, but his Virtupets lightrod had run out of battery from all of his walking through the night.
+He didn’t feel like venturing away to look for materials to make a torch.
+At any rate, he was too angry at Neopia to be curious about it.
+The planet felt like a prison and he wanted to get away from it as soon as possible.

 The sound of voices approaching made Hyren’s antennae perk up and he froze.